-A student has parental income in common with another person where a parent of the student is also a parent of the other person/s and the YA, ABSTUDY or Assistance for Isolated Children Scheme (AIC) Parental Income Test applies or could apply to the other person/s.
+A student has parental income in common with another person where a parent of the student is also a parent of the other person/s and the YA, ABSTUDY or Assistance for Isolated Children Scheme (AIC) Parental Income Test applies to the other person/s.
 A student can have parental income in common with a person who:

-- Is or could be a claimant/recipient of dependent YA, or - Is being paid dependent ABSTUDY living allowance, or - Is being paid dependent ABSTUDY Group 2 school fees allowance (means-tested component), or - Is being paid Additional Boarding Allowance under AIC.
+- Is a claimant/recipient of dependent YA, or - Is a claimant/recipient of dependent ABSTUDY living allowance, or - Is a claimant/recipient of dependent ABSTUDY Group 2 school fees allowance (meanstested component), or - Is a claimant/recipient of Additional Boarding Allowance under AIC.